Many infants and children suck their thumbs. Some even start sucking their thumbs when they are still in the womb.

 Know that it is a hard habit to break.
-Start talking to your child about stopping when he is 5 or 6 years old and you know his adult teeth are coming in soon.
+Start talking to your child about stopping when they are 5 or 6 years old and you know their adult teeth are coming in soon.
 Also, give help if thumb sucking embarrasses your child.

-If you know when your child most often sucks his thumb, find other ways for your child to find comfort and feel secure.
+If you know when your child most often sucks their thumb, find other ways for your child to find comfort and feel secure.

 - Offer a toy or a stuffed animal.

-- Put your child down for a nap earlier when you notice he is getting sleepy.
+- Put your child down for a nap earlier when you notice they are getting sleepy.

-- Help him talk out his frustrations instead of sucking on his thumb to calm down.
+- Help them talk out their frustrations instead of sucking on their thumb to calm down.

-Give support to your child when he tries to stop sucking his thumb.
+Give support to your child when they try to stop sucking their thumb.

-Praise your child for not sucking his thumb.
+Praise your child for not sucking their thumb.